CharlesTheGreat77/Boxxer/README.md

-# Script to automatically send a target boxes from USPS

-# Description
+# Spam Boxes with USPS 📦

 This script is to show that even decades later, boxes can be spammed to a target address for the sake of irritation.
 A max of 500 boxes can be sent, but that is for only ONE order or ONE account.
 This can lead to an attacker sending thousands of boxes throughout the day, week, etc. to a given target.